 [Mac Appstore Version] video order by date and notofications are broken

-- This topic contains 6 replies, has 1 voice, and was last updated by Duncan 2 weeks, 4 days ago.
+- This topic has 6 replies, 1 voice, and was last updated 1 year, 3 months ago by Duncan.

 Since very recently, videos appear in the wrong order in the sidebar after clicking through to a channel, or when clicking on a subscribed channel, where you would see the latest video of a channel at the top.
 Ordering by date in the playlist options is broken too.
 I also get random notifications for supposedly new, but actually old videos now.